"I know a detective who once attempted to disguise himself thoroughly. The first policeman he met took him into custody."

 - A little known one-shot manga by Kigitsu Katsuhisa (Creator of Franken Fran and Helen ESP) named Phase 20 has the mysterious legendary thief who calls himself "Twenty Faces".
 As the name implies, he's a pro at blending in and going by undetected.

 - A rather curious subversion in Kimagure Orange Road.
-Akane is not a shapeshifter herself, but a psychic... but her Psychic Powers include making you believe she's somebody else you know.
-As far as we know, neither Kyousuke nor his sisters can copy said ability.
+Kyousuke's cousin Akane is not a shapeshifter herself, but a psychic... and her Psychic Powers include making you believe she's somebody else you know.
+As far as we know, no other empowered Kasuga can copy said ability.

 - The Chameleon from Spider-Man.
 Mysterio has also pulled this off, as part of his Master of Illusion schtick.

 - And his foe Clayface is a shapeshifter.
 He has fought a number of other masters of disguise over his career, such as False Face, Chimera and Jane Doe.

 - Catwoman would certainly qualify, as she often employs elaborate disguises for her heists.
 In a pinch she's also been known to appropriate the outfits of unfortunate victims.

 - Black Orchid's M.O. involved mugging and replacing a minor female character in each story, with her involvement only revealed at the very end.

 - Mortadelo in Mortadelo y Filemón.

 - The King, a Golden Age hero in The DCU.
 Also his arch-nemesis the Witch.